Child Trust Fund guide

 My child already has a Child Trust Fund provided by Family Investments – what will happen to it?

 This account will continue to operate as normal.
 However, your child will not be eligible for any further government contributions.

-You, along with family and friends, may still contribute up to a combined total of £3,600 for the 2012/13 tax year into your child’s account.
+You, along with family and friends, may still contribute up to a combined total of £3,840 for the 2014/15 tax year into your child’s account.
+This limit will increase to £4,000 with effect from 1 July 2014.
 Remember, any money paid into the account belongs to the child.
 Only they will be able to access it, and only when they are aged 18.
 Top up now

 You will continue to receive an annual statement and can still track and manage your child’s account online using the Family Investments Online Account Management .

 Who can I talk to for further information?

 Call Family Investments 1 Customer Service team on 0844 8 920 920 2.

 You can also contact the government’s Child Trust Fund helpline on 0845 302 1470 2 or visit their website – Child Trust Fund site

 Can I add money to my child's account?